gildasmorvan/similar2logo/README.md

 A typical Similar2Logo simulation will contain the following components:

-* The parameters of the simulation in a class that inherits from [LogoSimulationParameters](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/LogoSimulationParameters.html).
+* The parameters of the simulation, extending the class `LogoSimulationParameters`.

 * An environment.
-By default it is a 2D grid on which agents, marks and pheromones will be located and interact.
-It is implemented in the [LogoEnvPLS](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/environment/LogoEnvPLS.html) class.
-Following the IRM4S model, the environment has its own dynamics, which means that it can emit influences.
+By default it is a 2D grid on which turtles (i.e., Similar2logo agents), marks (i.e. passive objects) and [pheromones](https://en.wikipedia.org/wiki/Pheromone) are located and interact.
+It is implemented by  the `LogoEnvPLS` class.
+Following the influences/reaction model, the environment has its own dynamics, which means that it can emit influences.
 By default, the environment emits 2 influences at each step:

-	* [AgentPositionUpdate](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/AgentPositionUpdate.html) which updates the position of agents according to their dynamics (speed, acceleration and direction),
+	* [AgentPositionUpdate](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/AgentPositionUpdate.html) which updates the position of turtles according to their dynamics (speed, acceleration and direction),

 	* [PheromoneFieldUpdate](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/PheromoneFieldUpdate.html) which updates the pheromone fields.

-* Agent models.
-In Similar2Logo, following the IRM4S model, an agent has
+* Turtle models.
+In Similar2Logo, following the IRM4S model, a turtle has

-	* A state, defined by a class that inherits from [TurtlePLSInLogo](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/agents/turtle/TurtlePLSInLogo.html).
+	* A state, defined by a class that inherits from `TurtlePLSInLogo`.

 	* A perception model.
-By default, it is implemented in the [TurtlePerceptionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/lib/agents/perception/TurtlePerceptionModel.html) class, but you can define your own perception model if needed.
+By default, it is implemented in the `TurtlePerceptionModel` class, but you can define your own perception model if needed.

-	* A decision model that will defines how the agent produces influences.
+	* A decision model that will defines how a turtle produces influences according to its state and perceptions.
 It is implemented in a class that inherits from [AbstractAgtDecisionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/extendedkernel/libs/abstractimpl/AbstractAgtDecisionModel.html).

-* A set of influences that an agent can produce.
+* A set of influences that a turtle can produce.
 By default, the following influences can be used, but you may define your own influences if needed:

-	* [ChangeAcceleration](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeAcceleration.html): an influence that aims at changing the acceleration of an agent.
+	* [ChangeAcceleration](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeAcceleration.html): an influence that aims at changing the acceleration of a turtle.

-	* [ChangeDirection](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeDirection.html): an influence that aims at changing the direction of an agent.
+	* [ChangeDirection](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeDirection.html): an influence that aims at changing the direction of a turtle.

-	* [ChangePosition](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangePosition.html): an influence that aims at changing the position of an agent.
+	* [ChangePosition](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangePosition.html): an influence that aims at changing the position of a turtle.

-	* [ChangeSpeed](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeSpeed.html):  an influence that aims at changing the speed of an agent.
+	* [ChangeSpeed](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeSpeed.html):  an influence that aims at changing the speed of a turtle.

 	* [DropMark](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/DropMark.html): an influence that aims at dropping a mark at a given location.